AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_controller_config.html.markdown

 # aviatrix_controller_config

-The ControllerConfig resource allows the creation and management of an Aviatrix controller config.
+The aviatrix_controller_config resource allows the creation and management of an Aviatrix controller config.

 ## Example Usage